3lLobo/HPC/README.md

-# HPC
+# High Performance Computing

-HPC &amp; Big Data Course @ University of Amsterdam
+Assignments corresponding to the HPC &amp; Big Data Master Course at University of Amsterdam.